spinda/lavender/README.md

 - Empty lines between `class`es and `def`s are treated no differently from other code.
 The old behavior, which sometimes inserts double empty lines between them, remains available via `--special-case-def-empty-lines`.
+- The Vim plugin configuration variable for line length is named `g:lavender_line_length` instead of `g:lavender_linelength`, for consistency with the other configuration variable names.

 ## Documentation